-Each child will be assigned a primary caregiver to ensure consistent care for each infant and toddler.
+Each infant and toddler will be assigned a primary caregiver to ensure consistent care.

-Children will be placed on their backs to sleep, unless a Sleep Position Waiver is completed and signed by the parent/guardian and your child's physician.
+Children will be placed on their backs to sleep unless a Sleep Position Waiver is completed and signed by the parent/guardian and your child's physician.